RhymeForge ยท Word page

 Words that rhyme with Flamenco

 For lyric work, flamenco behaves as a word that brings raw matter into the line.
 Sound-wise: three-syllable, vowel on the round /ษ’/, finally it leaves the vowel hanging open.
 Element-words like this drag the song toward myth fast.
-Sketch the rhyme pool and you get no strict perfect rhymes exist in our dictionary, no family rhymes survive the strict family test, and the assonance well runs into four figures.
+Sketch the rhyme pool and you get strict rhymes are abundant, no family rhymes survive the strict family test, and the assonance well runs into four figures.
 Sketch the lyric role and you get an elemental word that drags the song toward weather.
-Use the assonance pool freely; the ear treats most of those matches as rhymes.
+There's enough in the strict column to write a verse without leaving it.

 Open flamenco in RhymeForge โ†’